lsp-plugins/lsp-test-fw/README.md

 # lsp-test-fw

-This is test framework for executing automated tests.
+This is test framework for executing automated and manual tests.

 It allows to write the following set of tests
 * Unit tests - automated short-time tests for checking validity of algorithms